SixLabors/docs/articles/imagesharp/png.md

 # PNG

-PNG is the standard lossless choice for UI assets, screenshots, icons, and any workflow where transparency or exact pixel preservation matters.
+PNG is the format people usually reach for when they want the saved pixels to stay exactly as they were processed in memory.
+That makes it a natural fit for UI assets, screenshots, diagrams, icons, and any workflow where transparency and crisp edges matter more than aggressive compression.

 ImageSharp also supports animated PNG metadata and encoding scenarios.

 ## Format Characteristics